Abhirajgautam28/Chatraj/docs/project_documentation/Business_Plan.md

 # ChatRaj Business Plan & Financial Model

 ## 1. Executive Summary
 ChatRaj is a vertically integrated Software-as-a-Service (SaaS) platform built for software development teams.
 By consolidating real-time communication, synchronized code editing, and context-aware artificial intelligence into a single browser-based workspace, ChatRaj eliminates the context-switching latency that plagues modern engineering workflows.
-This business plan outlines the strategic direction, operational requirements, and financial modeling for securing Seed Stage funding.
+This business plan outlines the strategic direction, operational requirements, and financial modeling for securing seed-stage funding.

 ## 2. Market Analysis